pokt-network/poktroll-docker-compose-example/README.md

   - [2.
 Configure AppGate Server and environment variables](#2-configure-appgate-server-and-environment-variables)
   - [3.
 Prepare and run AppGate Server containers](#3-prepare-and-run-appgate-server-containers)
   - [4.
 Send a relay](#4-send-a-relay)

+## Unrestanding Shannon upgrade actors

+If you're coming from Pocket Network Mainnet - Morse, you might be confused about why we have multiple node types.
+In the next Pocket Network update - Shannon - we separated the "supplier" from a "full node".

+In Morse, a validator or a full node was responsible for holding blockchain data and performing relays.
+In Shannon, RelayMiner - software that runs the supplier logic, is separated from the full-node/validator.

+Additionally, we provide an AppGate Server - software that provides access to Pocket Network suppliers.
+Applications and Gateways will find it beneficial.

+More information can be found in [Shannon actors documentation](https://dev.poktroll.com/actors).

 ## Deploying a Full Node